RafaelGSS/blog/priv/posts/nodejs-core-neovim-setup.md

 ln -s ./out/Release/compile_commands.json .
 ```

-After it, restart your nvim and see the magic happening.
+After that, restart your `nvim` and watch the magic happen.

-### The first CCLS Run may take a while
+## The first CCLS Run may take a while

 Don’t worry if your machine starts to work heavy on the `ccls`.
 Dashboards similar to the below image are expected: